Batman action figures: Toy Biz DC Super Heroes & Pacipa's Super Amigos

 Since Kenner had stopped production of DC Comics character figures in 1986 when the Super Powers line folded, DC Comics granted the license to the up-and-coming toy company, Toy Biz, in 1989.
-Toy Biz first produced figures for the Batman movie tie-in, then released other DC Comics character figures under the name DC Comics Super Heroes, a name that would later be used again by different toy companies (see below).
+Toy Biz first produced figures for the Batman tie-in, then released other DC Comics character figures under the name DC Comics Super Heroes, a name that would later be used again by different toy companies (see below).
 The Flash TV series character received a tie-in figure from Toy Biz as well.

 Also in 1989, the South American toy company Pacipa bought old Super Powers molds to create a line of DC Comics character figures called Super Amigos.
 Exclusive to South America, all of the figures were reproductions of Super Powers figures, but made with low-quality plastic and poor paint jobs.
 This collection also gave way to a Riddler action figure in the form of a repainted Green Lantern base sculpt.
 A rare piece, this figure is highly sought after by collectors.

 Back in the US, the Toy Biz line brought some new figures to the shelves not previously featured in the Super Powers line including Two-Face and the Riddler.
 Like Pacipa's Super Amigos, the figures featured low-quality plastic, and the majority was slightly retooled reproductions of the Super Powers line from Kenner.
-Although the Batman brand of figures seemed to be initially popular in sales the others were not as successful, DC Comics noticed the poor quality of the figures, and quickly cancelled the license, awarding it back to Kenner.
+Although the Batman brand of figures seemed to be initially popular in sales, the others were not as successful.
+DC Comics noticed the poor quality of the figures and cancelled the license, returning it to Kenner.

 Kidz Biz / Bikin Foreign Releases

-A foreign release based on the Batman (1989 film) was an 8" Batman figure in Australia by Kidz Biz and in Belgium by Bikin.
+A foreign release based on the Batman 1989 film was an 8" Batman figure in Australia by Kidz Biz and in Belgium by Bikin.
 These figures featured real clothing with removable plastic accessories, similar in style to the Mego figures that debuted nearly two decades earlier.

-Kenner movie figures
+Film figures

 Batman

-The same year that Toy Biz won and lost the rights to produce DC Comics figures, Kenner regained the rights and quickly produced a line of Batman movie figures.
+The same year that Toy Biz won and lost the rights to produce DC Comics figures, Kenner regained the rights and produced a line of Batman figures.
 Released in 1990, these were the first DC Comics figures produced by Kenner in four years.

 Kenner's Dark Knight Collection consisted of several versions of Batman, set apart only by different paint jobs and unique accessories.
-A Quick-Change Bruce Wayne figure and two versions of The Joker made up the rest of the figures.
+A Quick-Change Bruce Wayne figure and two versions of the Joker made up the rest of the figures.
 The Dark Knight Collection also boasted several vehicles including a Batmobile and Turbo Batwing as well as role playing toys.
 Some items were inexplicitly reused from past Kenner lines such as RoboCop and the Ultra Police, SilverHawks, and Police Academy.
 Others, such as the Batcave Command Center and Jokermobile, were shown in the Kenner Action Toy Guide but postponed for future Batman lines.